The Basecamp Lakeside Cabins

 Basecamp & Beyond

-Basecamp sits in a dark sky area, away from town light and traffic glow.
+Basecamp sits in a dark sky area, away from town light.

 On clear nights, the sky opens up.
-Stars sharpen.
-The Milky Way becomes visible above the lake.
+Stars sharpen and the Milky Way becomes visible above the lake.

 Step outside your cabin.
-Let your eyes adjust.
-Look up.
+Let your eyes adjust and look up.

 Just darkness, distance, and perspective.